m-yahya/latex-tutorial/README.md

 ## Create Tables

-In `LaTeX`, we can use `table`, `tabular` or a combination of both environments to create tables.
-The `table` environment provides additional functionality such as positioning, caption, label and reference for the table.
+In `LaTeX`, we can use `table`, `tabular`, or a combination of both environments to create tables.
+The `table` environment provides additional functionality such as positioning, caption, label, and reference for the table.
 Whereas, the actual contents go inside the `tabular` environment.

-We will start creating a very simplest table and then gradually develop it according to our choice.
+We will start creating the very simplest table and then gradually develop it according to our choice.
 A simple table can be created using the `tabular` environment which is the default method to create tables in LaTeX.
-The following block of code creates a very simple table with three columns and text centered.
+The following block of code creates a very simple table with three columns and text-centered.

 ```
 \begin{center}